FaultyFunctions/GShade-Block/README.md

 	![image](https://user-images.githubusercontent.com/6508045/212373600-f7d5a90a-950b-4290-a7e8-c2a7e7da0fac.png)

 	These are the URLs that we need to configure.
 Specifically the https://api.github.com/repos/mortalitas/gshade/tags and https://storage.googleapis.com/gshade/tags.json.
-6. With your cursor select/highlight the blocks shown on this image:
+6. With your cursor select/highlight the *number* blocks shown on this image:

 	![image](https://user-images.githubusercontent.com/6508045/212375610-d45074f4-d940-4343-b67f-c2198328219d.png)